Wednesday 7th Aug 2019

 Because you never get a second chance to make a good first impression and the first impression of you as the presenter is your opening.

-Start badly and it is very difficult to get back on track, any initial butterflies or nerves suddenly gain traction and before you know it you can be in a downward spiral with no ability to recover the situation.
+Start badly, and it is tough to get back on track, any initial butterflies or nerves suddenly gain traction, and before you know it, you can be in a downward spiral with no ability to recover the situation.

 Yes, your opening is that important!